boarfish55/potatofs/README.md

   recover until the backend is available again.
 Error handling in these situations is questionable at best and needs to be reviewed.
 We can't properly interrupt I/O ops in flight at this time.
+* When downloading from the backend (slab_load()), we hold the slab lock the entire time, meaning we can't do anything.
+We might have to queue slab downloads without holding the lock??
+Or maybe read lock?
+  Then upgrade to a write lock when the slab is local.

 TODO
 ====
 * On install, we should have mount.potatofs and fsck.potatofs binaries, even if only symlinked.
+* Memory-bound our stuff. open() is allowed to return ENOMEM, so we can actually cap how many open inodes we have at once.
+We should return ENOMEM as XLOG_FS.
 * Make directory lookups faster; too slow on large directories
 * fsck doesn't seem to detect all cases of lost directories and files.
 For
   example: